"The only thing she learned was that a pen function was not like a real pen in the most important way there was. You could not chew it."

 - Chow Yun-Fat's characters can be seen chewing on toothpicks, matchsticks, and cigarettes in John Woo's various movies.

 - In Back to the Future, one of Biff Tannen's sidekicks always chews on a match.
 Thus his name, "Match."
 It's in the credits.

-- Parodied in the Godzilla movie: when passing a control point, the French take bubble gum and chew emphatically because "It makes [them] look more American."
+- Parodied in Godzilla (1998): when passing a control point, the French take bubble gum and chew emphatically because "It makes [them] look more American."

 - David Warner's character in Felony is always chewing something (in addition to the scenery).

 - Parodied in Hot Fuzz, as Sergeant Angel returns to town chewing on a toothpick.